The Symbolic Meaning of Elephant Tattoos

 Divine representation

-In India, for example, elephant tattoos mean absolute divinity because these animals are related to the Hindu god, Ganesh, in charge of unblocking the many obstacles of life.
-Ganesh is also the patron of the arts, intelligence and wisdom.
+In India, for example, elephant tattoos mean absolute divinity because these animals are related to the Hindu god, Ganesh, who is in charge of unblocking the many obstacles of life.
+Ganesh is also the patron of the arts, intelligence, and wisdom.
 Therefore, this tattoo is related to having your skin impregnated with a symbol of good luck besides cultivating your most intelligent inner side.

 In some Asian cultures, the elephant is a mystical animal and has cosmic significance as they appear in etchings and drawings which show this creature carrying the world on its mighty shoulders.
 This relates to some of the characteristics that inspire and attract us to these animals such as, for example, seniority in the world, strength, and so on and so forth.

 Buddhists, meanwhile, continue to use the image of a White elephant as it is associated with the figure of the Buddha.
-In this sense, the meaning behind tattoos of elephants and this color symbolizes the premises that Buddha defended: sincerity, compassion, peace, kindness and love.
+In this sense, the meaning behind tattoos of elephants and this color symbolizes the premises that Buddha defended: sincerity, compassion, peace, kindness, and love.
+Additionally, the white elephant is often a symbol of mental resilience and spiritual awakening, which are key tenets in Buddhist philosophy.

 Elephants as wise beings

-We have already indicated in the previous section that elephants they are also related to intelligence and knowledge.
-This association is because these animals live for so many years of life and, therefore, their experience is wide and they are wise.
+We have already indicated in the previous section that elephants are also related to intelligence and knowledge.
+This association is because these animals live for so many years and, therefore, their experience is wide, and they are wise.
 It is considered that all living beings accumulate knowledge and therefore wisdom.

 In this regard, an Elephant Tattoo can mean the pursuit of knowledge, wisdom, and so on and so forth.
-But it's also totally related with immortality (being a divine being) and learning that you acquire in the course of life.
+But it's also totally related to immortality (being a divine being) and learning that you acquire in the course of life.
+Furthermore, elephants are known for their remarkable memory, which has contributed to their reputation as symbols of learning and understanding.

 A symbol of strength

-Thus, the tattoos that are made with this meaning normally relate to the capacity that one has had to overcome any obstacle in life, trauma or bad experience.
-That strength we have within us is externally represented by the figure of the elephant, a strong, wise and peaceful animal.
+Thus, the tattoos that are made with this meaning normally relate to the capacity that one has had to overcome any obstacle in life, trauma, or bad experience.
+That strength we have within us is externally represented by the figure of the elephant, a strong, wise, and peaceful animal.
+Elephants also exhibit a strong social bond within their herds, symbolizing the importance of family and community in overcoming life's challenges.

 The most common meaning: good luck

-In addition, as we have already mentioned above they are symbols related to divinity and, in certain cultures, they are the image of a particular deity like holy Ganesh.
-As they are the representatives of the divine world, if you get close to one you will be given good luck as you will be right next to the goodness of the gods.
+In addition, as we have already mentioned above, they are symbols related to divinity and, in certain cultures, they are the image of a particular deity like holy Ganesh.
+As they are the representatives of the divine world, if you get close to one, you will be given good luck as you will be right next to the goodness of the gods.
+Moreover, in Feng Shui, elephant images are used to bring prosperity and protect the home, enhancing the belief in their luck-bringing capabilities.

 If you want to read similar articles to The Symbolic Meaning of Elephant Tattoos, we recommend you visit our Beauty & Personal Care category.